Adani Transmission wins three CII awards | english.lokmat.com

 Adani Transmission wins three CII awards

-New Delhi, Nov 22 Adani Transmission Limited (ATL), India's largest private sector power transmission and retail distribution company, has won three awards at the Confederation of Indian Industry's (CII) first ever Operational Sustainability Conference-cum-Competition.
+Adani Transmission Limited (ATL), India's largest private sector power transmission and retail distribution company, has won three awards at the Confederation of Indian Industry (CII)'s first-ever Operational Sustainability Conference-cum-Competition on November 11 this year.

-"These awards are an encouraging recognition of our commitment and our multi-pronged approach to greening the operations and improving the productivity and efficiency through a clear focus on sustainability", said Anil Sardana, MD & CEO, ATL.
+"These awards are an encouraging recognition of our commitment and our multi-pronged approach to greening the operations and improving the productivity and efficiency through a clear focus on sustainability," said Anil Sardana, MD and CEO, ATL.

 "The significant improvement in our S&P Corporate Sustainability Assessment (CSA) score combined with these awards from the CII demonstrates our ability to combine corporate responsibilities and operational sustainability.
-The company is benchmarked with best-in-class practices and intends to emerge as a world-class integrated utility."
+The company is benchmarked with best-in-class practices and intends to emerge as a world-class integrated utility," he said.

 The CII's Operational Sustainability Competition was categorized into four chief sustainability pillars encompassing human, social, economic and environmental parameters.
 A wide variety of case studies from major industry participants were assessed by a panel of jury members.

-ATL presented case studies on green energy adoption for auxiliary consumption and remote (central) operation with cluster-based maintenance.
-ATL has installed solar plants of 2,360 kWp capacity at Sami, Morena & Rajnandgaon sub-stations.
-This resulted in a reduction of 2,613 tonnes of carbon emissions.
+ATL presented cases studies on green energy adoption for auxiliary consumption and remote (central) operation with cluster-based maintenance.
+ATL has installed solar plants of 2,360 kWp capacity at Sami, Morena and Rajnandgaon sub-stations.
+This resulted in a reduction of 2,613 tons of carbon emissions.
 The company also replaced conventional bulbs with LEDs and installed energy meters for energy monitoring and saving.
 Through installation of solar power, the company was able to reduce auxiliary consumption.
 For this, ATL received the Platinum Award for green energy adoption in the Economic Sustainability category.

 ATL has significantly controlled cost and conserved critical resources through the adoption of ENOC and cluster-based maintenance philosophy in the business.
 The adoption of this practice has improved asset reliability, encouraged data-driven decision-making, enabled expert intervention by central control, facilitated strategic maintenance of assets, significantly reduced operational costs, optimized capital cost of assets and increased the efficiency of maintenance crews.
 For this, ATL received the Gold Award for remote (central) operation with cluster-based maintenance in the Economic Sustainability category.